Randomization Inference: Theory and Applications: Approximation and Asymptotic Validity

 But, by the argument presented earlier, the behavior of the randomization distribution under an asymmetric distribution $P$ is the same as that under the symmetrized distribution $P^s$.
 Thus, we can also conclude Such results can be applied to general location models; see \cite{lehmann:romano:tsh:2022}, Theorem 17.2.4.
-Under general conditions, the limiting local power of the randomization test based on an optimal test statistic (such as Rao's score statistic) is the same as that of the Rao test and hence is locally asymptotically uniformly most powerful.
+Under general conditions, the limiting local power of the randomization test based on an optimal test statistic (such as Rao's score statistic) is the same as that of the Rao\footnote{See Section 14.4.3 of \cite{lehmann:romano:tsh:2022} for a discussion of Rao's score test.} test and hence is locally asymptotically uniformly most powerful.
 The randomization test, however, is robust to model misspecification.
 As an example, the sample median is an optimal estimator in a double exponential location model.
 If a randomization test is based on the sample median, it exactly controls Type 1 error for symmetric distributions, asymptotically controls Type 1 error under asymmetry, and has optimal local asymptotic power under the assumed model.

+Note that \cite{hartigan1969using} made effective use of the group of sign changes in order to construct what he called typical values for a location parameter, though he did not seem to realize the connection with \cite{hoeffding:1952}.
+As a side note, the use of sign changes is related to the wild bootstrap of \cite{wu1986jackknife}; also see \cite{liu1988bootstrap}.